fukamachi/lack/README.md

 The headers must be a property list.
 If the same key name appears multiple times in it, those header lines will be sent to the client separately (e.g. multiple `Set-Cookie` lines).

-The response body must be returned from the application in one of three formats, a list of strings, a list of byte vectors, or a pathname.
+The response body must be returned from the application in one of three formats, a list of strings, a byte vectors, or a pathname.

 ### Delayed Response and Streaming Body